If we don’t win, you don’t pay.

 While the child should be able to receive this regardless of age, there must be a baseline of understanding of expectations following the personal injury lawsuit.

-So, how does one simply answer the question, “What is a minor’s compromise?”
+So, how does one answer the question, “What is a minor’s compromise?”
 It’s a process guided by state law that protects the child while ensuring all involved understand the stipulations.

 Parent, Conservator, or Guardian Ad Litem